 Under certain conditions it’s possible for coffee to bubble and sputter out of the portafilter making a bit of a mess.
+This is nearly always because the machine isn’t getting enough heat.
+Please read on for further explanation.

 This happens when the upper chamber has no water in it, preventing the internal cooling system from working correctly.
 This will happen if the machine is either under-filled with water, or when the machine takes too long to heat (over 6 minutes), allowing the upper chamber to boil dry.